python-graphblas/python-graphblas/docs/index.rst

 Import/Export connectors to the Python ecosystem
 ------------------------------------------------

-``grblas.io`` contains functions for converting to and from:
+``graphblas.io`` contains functions for converting to and from:

 .. code-block:: python

-    import grblas as gb
+    import graphblas as gb

     # numpy arrays
     # 1-D array becomes Vector, 2-D array becomes Matrix